Psigma Investment Management.

 - Pillar 2 requires firms to assess the need to hold additional capital to cover risks not covered under Pillar 1; and

-The disclosure requirements in BIPRU 11 aim to complement the minimum capital requirements (Pillar 1) and the supervisory review process (Pillar 2) and aim to encourage market discipline by allowing market participants to assess the impact of key information on risk exposures and the risk assessment processes of the firm.
+The disclosure requirements in Articles 431-451 of the CRR aim to complement the minimum capital requirements (Pillar 1) and the supervisory review process (Pillar 2) and aim to encourage market discipline by allowing market participants to assess the impact of key information on risk exposures and the risk assessment processes of the firm.